Universal Graph Compression: Stochastic Block Models: Acknowledgment

 \section{Acknowledgment}

 L. Wang would like to thank Emmanuel Abbe and Tsachy Weissman for stimulating discussions in the initial phase of the work.
 She is grateful to Young-Han Kim and Ofer Shayevitz for their interest and encouragement in this result.
 C. Wang would like to thank Richard Peng for his suggestion in writing.
+The authors would like to thank the associate editor and the anonymous reviewers for their invaluable contributions and constructive suggestions, which have significantly enhanced the quality and clarity of this paper.